 The Referee shall offer the players at least the minimum rest specified in this table.
 The Referee, Sectional Association, or District Association should permit additional rest when any of them concludes that the length of a match, heat, humidity, total time on the court during the day, or other condition justifies more rest.
 See also Recovery Rule

-Divisions Best of 3 and 5 Tiebreak set matches, including when a Match Tiebreak is played in lieu of 3rd or 5th set Best of 3 Short Set matches, excluding when a Match Tiebreak is played in lieu of a 3rd set Pro set formats Best of 3 Short Sets when a Match Tiebreak is played in lieu of 3rd set Provided Tiebreak is played in lieu of 3rd set Juniors 60 minutes except 30 minutes in doubles-only tournaments 30 minutes Adult Open Adult Age Group divisions through 55 Parent-Child 60 minutes 30 minutes Adult Age Group divisions 60 & older Parent-Child with minimum parental age Grandparent-Grandchild Husband & Wife (Combined Ages) 90 minutes 45 minutes Wheelchair 60 minutes 30 minutes † NTRP 55 & Over and younger divisions † NTRP without age restrictions including NTRP Combo 60 minutes 30 minutes † NTRP 65 & Over and older divisions 90 minutes 45 minutes All other divisions 30 minutes 30 minutes

-Net Generation Program formats: Players shall be offered reasonable rest, which in many cases will be no more than 15 minutes.

-† When a rating system other than NTRP is used to classify players, the applicable rest period for an NTRP division is used.

-If an NTRP Division (or other level-based division for adults) has no age restrictions, the NTRP 18 & Over rest applies.

-Use of No-Ad Scoring does not affect the minimum rest period.
+Divisions Best of 3 and 5 Tiebreak set matches, including when a Match Tiebreak is played in lieu of 3rd or 5th set Best of 3 Short Set matches, excluding when a Match Tiebreak is played in lieu of a 3rd set Pro set formats Best of 3 Short Sets when a Match Tiebreak is played in lieu of 3rd set Juniors 60 minutes except 30 minutes in doubles-only tournaments 30 minutes Adult Open Adult Age Group divisions through 55 Parent-Child 60 minutes 30 minutes Adult Age Group divisions 60 & older Parent-Child with minimum parental age Grandparent-Grandchild Husband & Wife 90 minutes 45 minutes (Combined Ages) Wheelchair C0 minutes 30 minutes TRP 55 & Over and younger divisions TRP without age restrictions including NTRP Combo 60 minutes 60 minutes 30 minutes † NTRP 65 & Over and older divisions 90 minutes 45 minutes All other divisions 30 minutes 30 minutes Net Generation Program formats: Players shall be offered reasonable rest, which in many cases will be no more than 15 minutes. t When a rating system other than NTRP is used to classify players, the applicable rest period for an NTRP division is used.
+If an NTRP Division (or other level-based division for adults) has no age restrictions, the NTRP 18 & Over rest applies Use of No-Ad Scoring does not affect the minimum rest period.
 For any other format, the rest is at least 30 minutes.

-A player is governed by the amount of rest allowed for the division in which the player plays.

-Players who participate in more than one division are entitled to at least 30 minutes rest between matches in different divisions, unless the Recovery Rule applies, in which case the Referee shall offer the player a rest of two hours.

-When more than one match format is played, the match format of the preceding match shall govern the minimum rest.
+A player is governed by the amount of rest allowed for the division in which the player plays. divisions, unless the Recovery e than one division are entitled to at least 30 minu Rule applies, in which case the Referee shall offer the player a rest of two hours. - When more than one match format is played, the match format of the preceding match shall govern the minimum rest.
 Recovery Rule: The Recovery Rule requires the Referee to offer a player two hours of rest after a singles match that uses a format consisting of the best of 3 tiebreak sets or more if the player's next match is singles.
 The regulation does not apply to short set matches, matches that play a tiebreak in lieu of a final third set, nor to any indoor match that lasts less than two hours.